Current information

 What data is available?

 Emergency shelter data comes from the Homeless Management Information System (HMIS) and is updated daily.
-Unsheltered homelessness data comes from a document used to facilitate coordination between local street outreach teams and is updated weekly
+Unsheltered homeless data is updated weekly.
+Before September 1, 2024 the data came from a document used to facilitate coordination between local street outreach teams; data after September 1, 2024 comes from HMIS, as teams have standardized and expanded data entry in HMIS.

 Those active in local domestic violence emergency shelters are not represented in this dashboard, as domestic violence emergency shelters do not report usage in HMIS.
 These shelters have the capacity to serve approximately 100 clients per day.